Language:

 Robots often bring to mind images of human-like machines from science fiction; walking, talking, and thinking like people.
 But the reality is far more interesting.
 Most robots today do not look like humans at all.
 Some quietly assemble cars in factories, others assist surgeons in operating rooms, harvest crops in fields, move packages through warehouses, or clean our homes while we sleep.

-As industries increasingly rely on automation and intelligent systems, robots are increasingly shaping how work gets done.
+As industries increasingly rely on automation and intelligent systems, robots play an important role in shaping how work gets done.
+In many ways, we already live in a robotic world.

 But what exactly counts as a robot?